luccahuguet/yazelix/zellij/README.md

   - you can check out my alacritty files [here](https://github.com/luccahuguet/alacritty-files) (they include all alacritty themes)
 - Use [nushell](https://www.nushell.sh/), it's a great shell, it's fast and beautiful and a proper programming language.
 Why wouldn't you?
 - If you test this with nvim and it works, let me know (see the issue [here](https://github.com/luccahuguet/zellij/issues/2))
-- Special thanks to yazi's and zellij's maintainer (and discord members) for their help with some stuff.
-Also shoutout to helix's contributors!
+- Special thanks to yazi's, zellij's and helix's contributors/maintainers!

 <br>